Quality speaks for itself.

 It’s much easier to remember people if you meet them in person.

 By attending industry events such as conferences, meetups and workshops, you’ll be able to connect with potential clients and other professionals from your niche, as well as from complementary ones, and build meaningful relationships.

-Always go to such events prepared, and bring a variety of branded materials, such as sleek, well-designed business cards or notebooks with your name printed on them.
+Always go to such events prepared, and bring a variety of branded materials, such as sleek, well-designed business cards or notebooks with your name printed on them, this is how I met the owner of Cube Digital in Dublin.
 That way, you’ll boost the effects of a favorable first impression with a potential client by making the encounter even more memorable.